Product and documentation updates about the MySQL integration from the team at Stitch.

 MySQL integration: New version (v2) now in beta

-A new version (v2) of our MySQL integration is now in beta!
+A new version (v) of our integration is now in beta!

-This version (v2) of Stitch’s MySQL integration optimizes replication by utilizing Avro schemas to write and validate data, thereby reducing the amount of time spent on data extraction and preparation.
-Compared to previous versions of the MySQL integration, this version boasts increased performance and overall reduced replication time.
+This version (v) of Stitch’s integration optimizes replication by utilizing Avro schemas to write and validate data, thereby reducing the amount of time spent on data extraction and preparation.
+Compared to previous versions of the integration, this version boasts increased performance and overall reduced replication time.

 Notable improvements and changes in this version also include:

 - Expanded data type support.
-This version supports additional MySQL data types.
-Refer to the MySQL data types documentation for more info.
+This version supports additional data types.
+Refer to the data types documentation for more info.

 Note: The following features aren’t currently supported, but will be before the integration leaves beta:

 - Custom SSL certificates and certificate authorities

 To get a look at how this version compares to the previous version of , refer to the version comparison documentation.

 New feature: Integration changelogs

 Check out the history of our integrations and stay in the loop on updates with dedicated changelogs for these integrations: